Previous Part << >> Next Part

 Neelix grinned, "you were wrong, this politics stuff is absolutely delightful.
 Not at all under-dramatic like you promised."

-Tom mumbled something unintelligible as he was tapping away at his console.
+Tom mumbled something unintelligible in response as he was tapping away at his console.
 "Why is no one responding to my calls?
-I can't even find their lifesigns."
+I can't even find their lifesigns." he then said clearly.

 Neelix's smile faded away.
 "What?
 Even our team on this very island?"